CoelhoNunes/mlops_projects/README.md

 # MLOps Project

 A **production-ready, MLflow-centric MLOps template** that demonstrates end-to-end machine learning workflows with Docker containerization and CI/CD.

-**Elevator pitch:**
-"An end-to-end, **MLflow-only** MLOps stack that trains models, logs experiments, and deploys via Docker with reproducibility and observability."
+ **MLflow-only** MLOps stack that trains models, logs experiments, and deploys via Docker with reproducibility and observability."

 ---